ssqig/ssqig.github.io/index.markdown

 <br><br><br>
 We welcome motivated and hard-working students to join our group.
-So if you feel you are one of them, please send an email to Saeed Haddadi at <a href="mailto: info@ssqig.com">info@ssqig.com</a>.<br>
+So if you feel you are one of them, please send an email to Saeed Haddadi at <a href="mailto:info@ssqig.com">info@ssqig.com</a>.<br>